 Wondering how to write a speculative cover letter?

-Speculative applications are a way of connecting with employers when they’re not advertising vacancies, and can have great results.
-They’re also an effective way of getting internships or work placements.
+A speculative CV with an accompanying cover letter is a way of connecting with employers when they’re not advertising vacancies.
+Speculative applications can have great results, and can also be an effective way of getting internships or work placements.

-Lots of positions are filled without ever being advertised.
-A speculative cover letter could be your way in - but it can be difficult to get the tone right.
+Lots of positions are filled without ever being advertised, and a speculative letter could be your way in.

-Here’s how to write a speculative cover letter that strikes the right balance and helps you get your foot in the door…
+Here’s how to write a speculative cover letter that strikes the right tone and helps you get your foot in the door.

 SELECTED PARTNER OF: